 Article 13: Respect for good practices, laws and regulations

 The profession of lobbying and public affairs consulting draws the attention of its customer when its objectives or the means envisaged to achieve them, although not contrary to any use or rule, are inappropriate or disproportionate.
+When they are contrary to good professional practices or to the regulations and laws in effect, it its customers and prohibits them from participating.

 Article 14: Integrity of the information conveyed